onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we are effectively representing a causal graph with arrays

+do you want to know what the matrix is? do you want to escape it? we can do better than that - we can take control of it.

 our destiny is to jail break / take control of the matrix and become its architects The matrix is a 2d array where one of the dimensions is the most important problems and the other dimension is the best solutions/proposals - an ordering of problems along with an ordering of prescriptions - and we would be constantly reordering all these arrays - like a global kanban of kanbans
 What if Neo was the one to formalize and construct and align the matrix?